Emily Hampshire: Career

 Hampshire has been professionally active in the Canadian film and television industry since 1996.
 She has starred in the Canadian series This Space For Rent, Carl², and Northern Town.
 She played Margaret in The Life Before This, a feature film directed by Jerry Ciccoritti, which premiered at the Toronto International Film Festival in 1999.

 Hampshire starred alongside Kevin Zegers and Samaire Armstrong in the 2006 romantic comedy It's a Boy/Girl Thing, in which she played the character Chanel.
 In 2009, she appeared in The Trotsky as Leon Trotsky's love interest Alexandra.
 In 2010, she starred in the Canadian indie film, Good Neighbours.
 Hampshire has also done voice-acting, voicing the character Misery on the animated series Ruby Gloom, Diana Barry in Anne of Green Gables: The Animated Series, Chloe Crashman in Carl², Starr in 6teen, and Alyson Malitski in Braceface.

 On May 23, 2012, in Cannes, France, Hampshire and fellow actress Sarah Gadon were presented with the first Birks Canadian Diamond award during Telefilm Canada's inaugural Tribute to Canadian Talent press event and reception.
 Also in 2012, Hampshire starred in David Cronenberg's Cosmopolis as Jane Melman, and co-starred in Sean Garrity's comedy film My Awkward Sexual Adventure, for which she received positive critical notice.
 The same year she was cast in the futuristic-zombie film The Returned.

 In 2014, Hampshire was cast in the Syfy series 12 Monkeys in the recurring role of Jennifer Goines, a reimagined version of Brad Pitt's character from the film on which the series is based; in 2015, she was upped to a series regular for the show's second season.
 From 2015 to 2020, she played Stevie Budd in the CBC television series Schitt's Creek.

 In late 2015, Hampshire was cast in Xavier Dolan's independent film The Death and Life of John F. Donovan, which also stars Natalie Portman, Kathy Bates, and Susan Sarandon.

 In 2021, she appeared in the music video for The Tragically Hip's single "Not Necessary", from their EP Saskadelphia.
+In 2022, she played a main role as Rose Mason, starring alongside Iain Glen, Owen Teale, and Mark Addy in the Amazon Prime television series The Rig.

-She co-wrote the graphic novel Amelia Aierwood –- Basic Witch which was published in 2023 by Z2 Comics.
+In 2023, she co-wrote the graphic novel Amelia Aierwood –- Basic Witch, was published by Z2 Comics.
+In 2026, she was nominated for Best Voice Performance at the 14th Canadian Screen Awards, for her voiced portrayal of 'Captain Fuzzyweather' in Hulu's The Bravest Knight.